wjurayj/web-assistant/README.md

 The button on the far right adds the contents of the text box to the context without generating a response.

 You can toggle between GPT-3.5 and GPT-4 by saying "Toggle" and the name of the model you want in the same message

+# Tools
+To use a tool, simply mention that it should be used, and let GPT's intent judgment do the rest.

+Currently, a notepad is available, which can connect to your Apple Notes API.